A good[ish] website

 values, we’d need to learn that new scale, or use a conversion tool.

-Since we got SASS now, that can do the calculation, we can have the cake and eat it too:
+We can do the calculation with SASS, we can have the cake and eat it too, so to speak:

 // Function for converting a `px` based font-size to `rem`